j4ym0/pia-qbittorrent-docker/README.md

     Note that you can:
     - Change the many [environment variables](#environment-variables) available
     - Use `-p 8888:8888/tcp` to access the HTTP web proxy
+    - Switch from openvpn to wireguard with `-e VPN_CLIENT=wireguard`
+    - Add port forwarding for seeding torrent with `-e PORT_FORWARDING=true`
     - Pass additional arguments to *openvpn* using Docker's command function (commands after the image name)
     - Use a hook script after connecting to the VPN to execute additional code.
 See [Hooks](#Hooks)